syedsalman137/mamba-inference-in-c/README.md

 ## Models

-You can use the following [model]().
 Also, models can be exported to required bin format by running

 ```
 python export_model.py path/to/save/model --checkpoint "huggingface-chkpoint"